 Understanding investors, analysts and the financial media: Developing your key IR stakeholders

-This half-day course, presented by senior practitioners, helps IROs build stronger relationships with their key stakeholders, through developing a better understanding of the priorities for an IR function.
-It explores the day-to-day roles within fund management firms, sell-side, advisory firms and the media and their expectations of IR.
-This course building on aspects covered in the Introduction to IR and the Financial Markets course.
+This half-day course, presented by senior practitioners, helps IR professionals build stronger relationships with their key stakeholders, through developing a better understanding of the priorities for an IR function.
+It explores the day-to-day roles within fund management, sell-side, and advisory firms as well as the media and their expectations of IR.
+This course builds on aspects covered in the Introduction to IR and the financial markets course.

 What will I gain?